tufailaafc/visionpipe/README.md

 It will allow the user to query our MongoDB and generate graphs etc...
 It will also have some way to talk to the data-intake module to schedule pictures, videos etc...
 It will allow the testing and selection of models as well.
+It will currently only wait for 5 minutes for the training to complete. - The backend training will still contniue though.

 ## workflow(Not yet implemented)
 Some form of automated testing and ci/cd.